croessner/nauthilus-website/docs/lua-api/opentelemetry.md

 This module allows Lua scripts to create and control OpenTelemetry spans, set attributes/events/status, use baggage, and inject/extract trace headers.
 The module is request‑scoped and becomes a no‑op when tracing is disabled in configuration.

-> Controlled by `server.insights.tracing.enabled`.
+> Controlled by `observability.tracing.enabled`.
 When disabled, the module functions are present but do nothing.

 ## Loading